tcheukueppoo/maat/docs/maat.md

 * `rw`: Make attribute read-write
 * `ro`: Make attribute read-only
-* `built`: Make attribute private but can be set when instanciating
+* `built`: Make attribute private but can be set at instanciation
 * `oi`: Make method private to the class

 To every object is associated a metaobject which permits object